Virus fakery: my conversation with a White House policy analyst

 In this current political atmosphere, a White House analyst wouldn’t dare go on the record with comments like these.

-Rigid consensus must be maintained.
+Rigid consensus must be maintained, at any cost.

 The author of three explosive collections, THE MATRIX REVEALED, EXIT FROM THE MATRIX, and POWER OUTSIDE THE MATRIX, Jon was a candidate for a US Congressional seat in the 29th District of California.
 He maintains a consulting practice for private clients, the purpose of which is the expansion of personal creative power.
 Nominated for a Pulitzer Prize, he has worked as an investigative reporter for 30 years, writing articles on politics, medicine, and health for CBS Healthwatch, LA Weekly, Spin Magazine, Stern, and other newspapers and magazines in the US and Europe.
 Jon has delivered lectures and seminars on global politics, health, logic, and creative power to audiences around the world.
 You can sign up for his free NoMoreFakeNews emails here or his free OutsideTheRealityMachine emails here.